+There are so many things to do in Tucson.
 Tucson gets attention for it’s quality of life, social diversity, infrastructure, stunning beauty, and unique restaurants and breweries.
-In addition, Tucson is one of America’s favorite places to vacation because there are so many different types of attractions.
+It’s one of America’s favorite places to vacation because there are so many types of Tucson attractions.

-Tucson — with a population of a half a million people in the Sonoran Desert — has experienced a sort of renaissance over the last decade or so.
+With a population of a half a million people in the Sonoran Desert, Tucson has experienced a sort of renaissance over the last decade or so.
 It’s a wonderful place to visit.

 It’s also renowned for it’s environmental focus.
 Here you will see water conservation, solar panels, rainwater harvesting, and many eco-friendly practices as everyone works to conserve this area.

 In addition to being a fun destination, Tucson has quickly evolved in its approach to its own natural beauty, embracing and highlighting it at every possible turn.